Fallen-Breath/PCRC/readme.md

 `!!PCRC stop`: stop PCRC and stop recording.
 Only works with console command input

-`!!PCRC reload`: Reload the config file for MCDR
+`!!PCRC reload`: Reload the config for PCRC and the config file for MCDR.
+Notes that not all PCRC config entries support hot-reload

 `!!PCRC set_redirect_url <url>`: Input the url used in microsoft logging in